APES-CIC/.github/profile/README.md

 We undertake a variety of initiatives focused on the conservation of exotic species.
 Our activities include:

 - **Conservation Projects**: We design and implement programs to protect endangered wildlife and restore natural habitats.
-Rescueing and adoptions of domesticated exotic animals.
+Rescuing and adoptions of domesticated exotic animals.
 - **Educational Outreach**: We conduct workshops and awareness campaigns to educate the public on conservation issues and the importance of biodiversity.
 - **Research and Advocacy**: We support scientific research that informs conservation strategies and advocate for policies that protect wildlife.